 Behavioral Health Intervention & Support Services

-The Behavioral Health Intervention & Support Services program offers evidence-based prevention and intervention services to Orange County students in grades K-12 with the goal of increasing positive character attributes and decreasing negative behaviors.
+The Behavioral Health Intervention & Support Services program offers evidence-based prevention and intervention services to Orange County children & teens, ages 8-18 years old, with the goal of increasing positive character attributes and decreasing negative behaviors.
 Our multidisciplinary team is comprised of highly qualified school, mental health, and community outreach professionals.

 Our program utilizes Positive Action, an evidence-based curriculum that teaches and reinforces the intuitive philosophy that youth feel good about themselves when they act in healthy, positive ways.